kt-tran/stickerStore/README.md

 - unable to access footer before dismissing modal button (GIF in bottom right corner) as footers are overlayed ontop of each other
 - personal artist pages
 - add multiple of one sticker/item to cart
-- buttons for item cards on homepage
+- category "more" buttons for item cards on homepage